DigitalOcean Container Registry

 Note that Codefresh builds AND pushes images both in the same step.

-Once you modified the step, save and run your pipeline.
-In it’s simplest form this will look as such:
+Once you have modified the step, save and run your pipeline.
+Below is an example of the pipeline in it’s simplest form.

-We can then view our image in the DigitalOcean Container Registry:
+You can then view the image in the DigitalOcean Container Registry: